aubble/goTunneLS/README.md

 	nc localhost 5002

-This makes nc dial port 5002 on localhost (the same computer its running on).
-You'll notice that now when you type anything, and press enter it appears on the other nc instance running in the other terminal! but wait.... the port numbers are different how could this be, how are they connected???
+This makes nc dial port 5002 on localhost.
+Now when you type anything into the nc terminal, and press enter it appears on the other nc instance running in the other terminal! but wait.... the port numbers are different how could this be, how are they connected???
 Thats goTunneLS doing its magic.

 In that configuration file there are two goTunneLS "nodes" defined, 1 server and 1 client.
 The client's Listen address is port 5002 and Connect is to port 5001.
 This means it accepts plain TCP connections on port 5002 and proxies them to port 5001 with TLS TCP.
 The Server's listen address is port 5001, and Connect address is port 5000.
 This means it accepts TLS TCP connections on port 5001 and proxies them to port 5000 with plain TCP.